rcardin/rcardin.github.io/_posts/2017-04-10-dependency-dot.markdown

 }
 {% endhighlight %}

-Differently from the previous relationship we analyzed, association means that a class in *made of* references to other classes.
-Their behaviour start to be more coupled, because the relationship between the types is not temporary anymore, but it starts to be something permanent (all the lifetime of an object).
+Differently from the previous, an association means that a class is *made of* references to other classes.
+Their behaviour start to be more coupled, because the relationship between the types is not temporary anymore, but it starts to be something permanent (i.e. all the lifetime of an object).

-In our example, uses of references to `A` inside `B` are allowed to be used in every method of the latter, widening the scope of possible dependencies from `A`.
+In our example, references to `A` inside `B` are allowed in every method of the latter, widening the scope of possible dependencies from `A`.

 **Aggregation and Composition**<br/>